CellProfiler/CellProfiler-Analyst/Properties_README.txt

 # Specify the column names from your per-image table that contain the image
 # paths and file names here.
 #
-# Individual image files are expected to be monochromatic and represent a single
-# channel.
-However, any number of images may be combined by adding a new channel
+# Any number of images may be combined by adding a new channel path and filename
-# path and filename column to the per-image table of your database and then
+# column to the per-image table of your database and then adding those column
-# adding those column names here.
+# names here.
 #
 # NOTE: These lists must have equal length!